Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Technical Overview

 \subsection{Extracting circle graph states from the fermion space}

 Next we classify the stabilizer states encoded into the matching state.
 We show that the $n$-qubit projection is precisely the graph state of a circle graph.
-This follows from a classic result:~any circle graph can be constructed from the Eulerian tour of some $4$-regular multigraph~\cite{bouchet_connectivity_1989}.\footnote{In particular, any connected circle graph can be obtained from a $4$-edge connected $4$-regular multigraph.} Note that an Eulerian tour is a (non-simple) cycle through a graph such that every edge is traversed exactly once.
-This fact enables us to take any $2n$-mode matching state and identify an encoded $n$-qubit circle graph state.
+This follows from a classic result:~any circle graph can be constructed from the Eulerian tour of some $4$-regular multigraph~\cite{bouchet_connectivity_1989}.\footnote{More precisely, any connected circle graph can be obtained from a $4$-edge connected $4$-regular multigraph.} Note that an Eulerian tour is a (non-simple) cycle through a graph such that every edge is traversed exactly once.
+This fact enables us to take any $2n$-mode matching state and identify an encoded $n$-qubit CGS.
 Moreover, we can also efficiently move in the reverse direction:~constructing the perfect matching from the circle graph (see \cref{prop:efficient_chord_diagram}).

 We review how this correspondence works at the level of graph theory in \cref{sec:circle_graphs}.
 To demonstrate the equivalence between the two classes of quantum states, we go a step further and exhibit a concrete representation of the circle graph stabilizers.
 Recall that the stabilizers of a graph state $\ket{G}$ are generated by the $n$ Pauli operators $S_j = X_j \prod_{k \in \mathcal{N}_G(j)} Z_k$.
 We can recover these from an Eulerian tour on the $4$-regular multigraph, wherein at each node $j$ we split the tour into two cycles $C_j^1, C_j^2$.
 To each cycle $C_j^a$ we define the operators $\tilde{S}_j^a$ as the product of Majorana operators (half-edges) traversed along the cycle.
 Under Kitaev's fermion-to-qubit mapping, we show that both $\tilde{S}_j^1, \tilde{S}_j^2 \mapsto S_j$ within the target $n$-qubit subspace.
 This is presented rigorously as \cref{thm:cycles_to_stabilizers}.